jghoman/awesome-apache-airflow/README.md

 # Slide deck presentations
 * [How I learned to time travel, or, data pipelining and scheduling with Airflow](https://www.slideshare.net/LauraLorenz4/how-i-learned-to-time-travel-or-data-pipelining-and-scheduling-with-airflow) - Comprehensive deck by [Laura Lorenz](https://twitter.com/lalorenz6) for why Airflow is necessary and how [Industry Dive](https://www.industrydive.com/) uses it.
+* [Introduction to Apache Airflow - Data Day Seattle 2016](https://www.slideshare.net/r39132/introduction-to-apache-airflow-data-day-seattle-2016) - [Sid Anand](https://twitter.com/r39132) gives a thorough introduction to Airflow and how it was used at [Agari](https://www.agari.com/).

 # Libraries, Hooks, Utilities
 * [fileflow](https://github.com/industrydive/fileflow) - Collection of modules to support large data transfers between Airflow operators through either local file system or S3.
 This addresses a gap where data is too large for XCOMs but too small or inconvenient for loading directly in the operator.
 Built by [Industry Dive](https://www.industrydive.com/).